 Example games: Butterfly Soup, Katawa Shoujo, Ladykiller in a Bind, Long Live The Queen, Analogue: A Hate Story, Doki Doki Literature Club!

-Ren’Py is likely the first tool you’ll hear about when you begin your search for an engine to create your visual novel.
-When reaching out to VN creators, Ren’Py seemed to be the choice of the overwhelming majority.
+Ren’Py is likely the first tool you’ll hear about when you begin your search.
+Talking to VN creators, Ren’Py is the choice of the overwhelming majority.
 It’s been around for quite some time, and you’ve probably played several games that use Ren’Py as their basis.
-It’s a simple open source engine that only truly requires you to know how to edit text and utilize some basic Python programming.
+It’s a simple open source engine that only truly requires you know how to edit text and utilize some basic Python programming.
 All of this, however, can be learned through visiting online tutorials, tinkering with sample projects, and studying Python independently.

 What users say:

-Perfect for you if: You’re not interested in bells and whistles, learning much code, and want a simple to use drag-and-drop interface
+Perfect for you if: You’re not interested in bells and whistles, learning much code, and want a simple drag-and-drop interface

 Example games: True Lover’s Knot, One Last Chance, The Ties That Bind, Dear & Mine, Panzermadels: Tank Dating Simulator

-If you’re not as interested in coding or Python as you are in just getting your project completed, TyranoBuilder may be more your speed.
+If you’re not as interested in coding or Python as in just getting your project done, TyranoBuilder may be more your speed.
 You need to know exactly zero about coding.
-It’s the fastest way to make a quick and dirty prototype, especially if you’re pitching a game or need a loose concept, but if you want to flesh the rest of your project out it can do that too.
+It’s the fastest way to make a quick-and-dirty prototype, especially if you’re pitching a game or need a loose concept, but if you want to flesh the rest of your project out it can do that too.

 That said, many of the more complex things you can implement in systems like Ren’Py aren’t possible within the confines of TyranoBuilder.
 After tinkering with the program for a while, I was able to get the skeleton of a visual novel up and playable in the span of 15 minutes, with some sloppy writing and artwork whipped up in MS Paint.
 It was quick and dirty as expected, but in many ways that’s what TyranoBuilder is for.